exercism/c/concepts/pointers/about.md

 Wait, what does that `*` mean before `i_address`?
 Doesn't that mean multiply?

 A type followed by a `*` followed by an identifier is the way to declare a pointer to a variable of that type.
-It is known as the indirection operator because it indirectly refers to the value for which the pointer holds the address.
+The `*` is known as the indirection operator because it indirectly refers to the value for which the pointer holds the address.

 Okay, but why make a variable just to hold the address of another variable?